dotnet/docs/includes/core-changes/aspnetcore/3.0/exchangecodeasync-signature-change.md

 #### New behavior

-`Code` and `RedirectUri` are now properties on `OAuthCodeExchangeContext` that can be set via the `OAuthCodeExchangeContext` constructor.
-This new `OAuthCodeExchangeContext` type is the only argument passed to `OAuthHandler.ExchangeCodeAsync`.
+`Code` and `RedirectUri` are properties on `OAuthCodeExchangeContext` that can be set via the `OAuthCodeExchangeContext` constructor.
+The new `OAuthCodeExchangeContext` type is the only argument passed to `OAuthHandler.ExchangeCodeAsync`.

 #### Reason for change

-To flow additional parameters in a way that allows for similar non-breaking changes to be made in the future without adding new `ExchangeCodeAsync` overloads.
+This change allows additional parameters to be provided in a non-breaking manner.
+There's no need to create new `ExchangeCodeAsync` overloads.

 #### Recommended action

 Construct an `OAuthCodeExchangeContext` with the appropriate `code` and `redirectUri` values.
-An [AuthenticationProperties](/dotnet/api/microsoft.aspnetcore.authentication.authenticationproperties?view=aspnetcore-2.2) will also need to be passed in.
-This single `OAuthCodeExchangeContext` can then be passed to `OAuthHandler.ExchangeCodeAsync` instead of multiple arguments.
+An <xref:Microsoft.AspNetCore.Authentication.AuthenticationProperties> instance must be provided.
+This single `OAuthCodeExchangeContext` instance can be passed to `OAuthHandler.ExchangeCodeAsync` instead of multiple arguments.

 #### Category